TriPlaneNet: An Encoder for EG3D Inversion: Method

 \subsection{Preliminaries}

 \textbf{GAN inversion.} Given a target image $x$, the goal of GAN inversion is to find a latent code that minimizes the reconstruction loss between the synthesized image and the target image:

-where $G(w; \theta)$ is the image generated by pre-trained generator $G$ parameterized by weights $\theta$, over the latent $w$.
-The loss objective $\mathcal{L}$ usually employs $L_2$ or LPIPS \cite{Zhang2018TheUE}.
+where $G(w; \theta)$ is the image generated by a pre-trained generator $G$ parameterized by weights $\theta$, over the latent $w$.
 The problem in (\ref{gan-obj}) can be solved via optimization or encoder-based approaches.
 Encoder-based approaches utilize an encoder network $E$ to map real images into a latent code.
 The training of an encoder network is performed over a large set of images $\{x^{i}\}_{i=1}^{N}$ to minimize:

 During inference, an input image is inverted by $G(E(x); \theta)$.
 In the recent works~\cite{roich2022pivotal, alaluf2022hyperstyle, dinh2022hyperinverter}, a number of approaches are proposed to additionally estimate image-specific generator parameters $\theta(x)$ by a convolutional network.